To protect your Play Console account, Google offers many tools and best practices that can help keep your account

 Additional account security2-Step Verification

-An effective way to help protect your Developer account is to turn on 2-Step Verification for all accounts with access to your Google Play Developer Console.
+An effective way to help protect your developer account is to turn on 2-Step Verification for all accounts with access to your Play Console.

 With 2-Step Verification, you use a mobile device or phone number to retrieve a verification code that is required whenever you sign in to your account using a new device.
 You can authorize multiple devices and set up backup options.

 Also, if you're using a Google Apps account, your administrator can set up 2-Step Verification for your domain.
 For more information, go to the Google Apps Help Center.

 You can monitor activity on your account in a number of different ways: